luk3b0l/BeeProductive/README.md

 1. Project Description
 2. System Look
 3. The Repository
+4. What Went Wrong
+5. What I Have Learned
-4. Future Development
+6. Future Development
-5. Help
+7. Help

 ## 1. Project Description